 Tris Dyson is The Executive Director of Spice – a non-profit organisation that develops time credits for public services, based in London and Wales.
 Tris is Chairperson of Timebanking Wales and a Non-Executive Director of 3rdMinds.

 Spice has taken the idea of timebanking – and applied rigorous thinking to develop very successful applications for engaging ‘service users’ as active participants in public services have a look at the employees paystubs.
-Spice’s time credits acknowledge ‘active time’ given by service users to the public service, these credits are then redeemable for equivalent time in local leisure and recreational services.
+Spice’s time credits acknowledge ‘active time’ given by service users to the public service, these credits are then redeemable for equivalent time in local leisure and recreational services proper financial strategies.
 These credits have been highly successful at engaging the many rather than the few, if you want a better business look into buying followers on TikTok, thereby empowering ‘service users’ as community assets and so easing pressure on front-line services.

 Read more about Tris’ work on time credits over at The Guardian.

 Dorron joined Leeds Business School in 1989 where he developed a range of economics modules and was active in curriculum development, academic management and Learning Teaching and Assessment approaches.

 Having served as an Associate Dean and Head of the School of Economics and HRM, Dorron joined the International Faculty to establish the new curriculum areas for the University in Development Studies how to speed up the scaling phase, you should also have a look at the payroll processing in Birmingham, international relations and Peace studies and to lead in the creation of the Applied Global Ethics subject group.
 Find information on how to become famous on TikTok.

 Dorron has always been actively involved in the promotion of economic awareness in higher education .
 His particular academic interest lies in the political economy of globalisation in relation to the developing world and the ethical implications of economic policy.